16X20 Brubaker filmholder. Virtually like new. Traditional design. Double sided. $500

 8X20 Great Basin filmholders are great filmholders.
 The design is an innovative design that cures a problem with most other film holders.
 The light trap bars are made of metal.
 The divider is made of metal.
 The darkslides are of extra thick Phenolic.
 Below you will see some photos of Great Basin filmholders.
 There is no bottom end flap.
 The bottom ends are fixed.
 This cures a basic problem or source of light leakage with most other filmholders.
 Note how you bend the film to install it into the filmholder.
 In this illustration I used paper for better contrast.
 The Great Basin filmholder design is not perfect, however.
 About 1995 I took in trade several 8X20 Great Basin filmholders.
 The customer took a long time in getting the filmholders to me.
 The customer had sent the filmholders back to Great Basin to have them repaired because he found that they leaked light.
 Well, they still leaked light when I received them.
 I disassembled them and found that an attempt had been made to repair the light leak.
 The problem with the repair was that the wrong problem was addressed.
 The fundamental design of the filmholders was flawed.
 I know how to repair Great Basin filmholders.
 The repair to correct the basic design flaw is $100 each filmholder.
 I have sold all the Great Basin filmholders I had in stock.
 These photos are for your information purposes.

-11X17 Haloid or Xerographic film holder (from Xerox's 1st copy camera), "double truck" size or twice the 8.5X11" size, actual image size would be 10 5/8 X 15 9/16", you get one complete single sided holder with an extra Aluminum darkslide, perfect for the person building his own large format camera, darkslides are not bent and the top bars are solid, VG, $75.
+11X17 Haloid or Xerographic film holder (from Xerox's 1st copy camera), "double truck" size or twice the 8.5X11" size, actual image size would be 10 5/8 X 15 9/16", you get one complete single sided holder with an extra Aluminum darkslide, perfect for the person building his own large format camera, darkslides are not bent and the top bars are solid.
+What this is really good for is as a photo print frame to hang on the wall.
+Make a print using your 13X19 inkjet printer.
+It is a bargain for the 2 darkslides. $125.
 The holder is solid.
 Paint is coming off some of the wood.
 There was never a traditional endflap at the bottom of the filmholder that the darkslide goes into as this holder was not meant to hold film, but a Seleniun coated plate; guaranteed to leak light as-is.
 It does not have the usual film retainer strips on the inside.
 There appears to be an image of some sort on the inside back of the filmholder.
 There is also a serial number on the back of the film holder.
 I also have available the lensboard from this copy camera; it held a Wollensak 13" F10 Apochromatic Raptar.
 That lensboard is available for $35.
 A bit of history: Haloid Corp. saw the potential in Chester Carlson's patent and developed the dry print copy machine, which embodied the basic principle of today's laser printers.
 The 11X17 copy camera Haloid built was one component of several that were required to produce a copy; this design proved to be too cumbersome for most customers.
 It was not until Haloid came out with the Xerox 914 copier (that utilized a selenium coated drum instead of a flat plate and was a one unit copy machine) that sales increased dramatically and they became very successful.

-4X5 Linhof double pressure plate filmholders, Ex+, $150 each.
+4X5 Linhof double pressure plate filmholders, only one left, $150.
 Note that Sinar charges not less than $450 for their single sheet pressure plate filmholder.

 4X5 grafmatic filmholders--see below